Published by B&H Books on March 1st 2008

 I’ve always enjoyed reading about the apostle Paul, or at least reading his books, especially those that are well known to me; Philippians, Ephesians, and Galatians.
 To Live Is Christ opened my eyes to so much about him as a flesh and blood man of God, and not this highly esteemed man that theologians, pastors, and teachers speak about.
 Going through this study by Beth Moore I was able to hone in on the treasures Christ imparted to him that I never paid attention to.

 By the end of To Live Is Christ I can say with my whole heart that I ended up loving my brother Paul and that I gained a clearer and deeper insight into the journey Christ blessed him with.
 Instead of remaining as I was before opening the pages within To Live Is Christ, I am now able to see Paul’s words and their impact and not just who he was on paper.

 Moore diligently took her time in preparing the pages of To Live Is Christ.
 I’m thankful that she humbled herself and trusted the Holy Spirit to direct her on the best course to tackle some difficult topics and teaching within its pages, the authenticity of every word spoken leaps up off of each page.

 Putting Paul’s writing in the correct context, instead of taking them at face value without interaction with the originator of the Word (Christ and His Holy Spirit, our Helper) and misconstruing them, as we all are wont to do, broadened my understanding of the teachings of Christ through His servant.
-Ugh, there are so many treasures to be found within To Live Is Christ, and because of the authenticity and biblical evidence that Moore intentionally connects with her teachings, makes her a favorite author and teacher of mine.
+Ugh, there are so many treasures to be found within To Live Is Christ by Beth Moore, and because of the authenticity and biblical evidence that Moore intentionally connects with her teachings, makes her a favorite author and teacher of mine.